Challenges in Monocular Visual Odometry: Photometric Calibration, Motion Bias and Rolling Shutter Effect: Related Work

 \subsection{Semi-Direct Methods}

 \textbf{Semi-Direct Visual Odometry (SVO)}.
-SVO~\cite{svo1, svo2} is so far the only semi-direct approach to our knowledge, which has been considered to be a hybrid of the two previously mentioned formulations.
-It extracts FAST corners and edgelets on keyframes and performs direct image alignment on those areas for initial pose estimation.
-Similar to DSO, SVO also uses small patches around the selected pixels to improve the accuracy and robustness.
-The depths of the selected pixels are estimated from multiple observations by means of a recursive Bayesian depth filter which is supposed to be fast and robust.
-To reduce the drift caused by incremental estimations, poses and depths are refined by BA.
-To do that, new patches are extracted around the selected pixels on the reference frame, and aligned to the new frame using an inverse compositional Lucas-Kanade algorithm.
-Based on the feature alignment, the reprojection error is computed and minimized in BA using iSAM2~\cite{iSAM2}, by which the poses and depths are refined.
-Due to its exceptional high efficiency (around 400fps on a laptop) and low cost, SVO can be easily transplanted to devices with limited computational resources, thus has gained popularity in a wide range of robotics applications.
+Semi-direct methods have been considered to be a hybrid of the two previously mentioned formulations.
+SVO~\cite{svo1} extracts Fast corners and perform direct image alignment on those areas for initial pose estimation.
+The feature extraction is later extended to also include edgelets~\cite{svo2} or line segments~\cite{gomez2016pl} to improve the robustness.
+The depths of the selected pixels are estimated from multiple observations using a recursive Bayesian depth filter.
+To reduce the drift caused by incremental estimations, poses and depths are refined by BA: Image patches from the reference frame and the current frame are aligned using an inverse compositional Lucas-Kanade algorithm, then the reprojection error is computed and minimized in BA using iSAM2~\cite{iSAM2}.
+Due to its exceptional high efficiency (around 400fps on a laptop) and low cost, SVO can be transplanted to devices with limited computational resources, thus has gained a high popularity in a wide range of robotics applications.